peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/glossary.md

 **measure** is aggregation of facts or counts of distinct attribute values, which are represented as numbers in reports.
 Measures represent what is being measured in a report; for example, sum of sales or average salary.

+## O

+**object identifier** is a reference to a project object (for example, attribute, measure, displayForm, visualization, filter, and so on).
+The identifier of an object is consistent across your domain regardless of the GoodData project it lives in.
+The object identifier is a text string.
+Example: `franchiseFeesAdRoyaltyIdentifier`

+**object URI** is a URI of a project object (for example, attribute, measure, displayForm, visualization, filter, and so on).
+The URI of an objects includes the object ID and the ID of the project that the object belongs to.
+Example: `/gdc/md/xms7ga4tf3g3nzucd8380o2bev8oeknp/obj/380`

 ## P

 **project ID** is a unique 32-character identifier of your project within the GoodData platform.
 To get your project ID, see [Find the Project ID](https://help.gooddata.com/display/doc/Find+the+Project+ID).

 ## R

-**resource identifier** is a reference to a project resource (for example, attribute, measure, displayForm, visualization, filter, and so on).
-The identifier of a resource is consistent across your domain regardless of the GoodData project it lives in.

 **resultSpec** is an object that defines the structure of data inside an AFM \(see**AFM**\) based on your preferences.
 For example, you can define a custom sorting of data.
 See [Result Specification \(resultSpec\)](result_specification.md).